 Kiddicare opened a new store in Hedge End, Southampton on 23rd April.
 Hubby, LP and I visited the day after and since then I have read at least 2 blog entries that have been re-tweeted by Kiddicare – both of which contained disclaimers to say that they were invited along by Kiddicare and received free food and goodie bags in exchange for their time and the blog entry.
 Both blogs weren’t, in my eyes, impartial and as a consumer I would much rather read a review written with honesty and containing both positive and negative comments – no company/product/brand is perfect and I feel that most members of the public appreciate this and gain more from reading an honest review.
 With this in mind I have decided to write my own impartial review of Kiddicare in general – the website and the three stores that I have been fortunate to visit so far.

 I first heard of Kiddicare shortly after finding out I was pregnant with LP at the start of 2011.
-At this point they were mainly an online brand with one ‘Superstore’ in Peterborough.
+At this point they were mainly an online brand with one ‘Superstore’ in Peterborough, part of the Peterborough One Retail Park.
 My initial thoughts of the brand were that it had an attractive, vibrant, easily accessible website where most items are on offer with frequent sales and promotions, they offered a competitive Price Match and had a good range of quality looking own brand items.

 As first time parents Hubby and I decided that we should visit the Superstore in Peterborough – but living in Surrey it was quite a way for us to travel.
 We ended up arranging to spend the weekend with family in Nottingham, took a Friday off work and drove to Nottingham via Peterborough.
 We ended up spending most of the day there and I have never been so in awe of a shop before!